 There are many hidden coves to discover by canoe or kayak on Lake Mead and Lake Mohave.
 Don't forget to explore the popular Black Canyon in your own canoe or kayak.

 There is further information, including a list of livery services, that will help make your Black Canyon/Hoover Dam launch a wonderful experience.
 Visit the BOR website at CLICK HERE.

-To purchase this decal please visit the NDOW website at CLICK HERE (service fees apply) OR- Toll Free at (866) 703-4605 (service fee applies)
+To purchase this decal please visit the NDOW website at CLICK HERE (Links to NDOW, service fees apply) OR- Toll Free at (866) 703-4605 (service fee applies)

 NDOW Office Locations

 - Las Vegas: 4747 Vegas Drive, (702) 486-5127

 - Henderson: 744 South Racetrack Road, (702) 486-6742